- Faucets & Drains

 Faucet finishes that go well with Rio Grande are Oil Rubbed Bronze (most manufacturers), Olive Bronze (Graff), and Parisian Bronze (Premier).

 Still not sure which SoLuna copper finish works best for your kitchen or bathroom?
 Now you can order a sampler set of all four of our unique copper finishes and make the right decision!
-Please click here for details.
+Click here for more details.